kiboschool/course-pm-and-design/src/concept-testing.md

 Finding and scheduling participants will take time, so you should begin recruting participants right away, before you finalize your concepts and interview guide.

 Feel free to recruit participants from wherever you can.
 The most important thing is that you agree on a time and date that’s comfortable for both participants and your squad members.
-As you try to recruit participants, be sure to let them know what you're recruiting them for (concept testing) and how much of their time you need (each concept test should last for no longer than 30 mins).
-You’ll also need to be sure that you send calendar invites that include the date, time and  link that will be used for the video call to participants so that they know when and how to join the call.
+As you recruit participants:
+- Let them know what you're recruiting them for (concept testing) and how much of their time you need (each  test should last 30 mins)
+- Send calendar invites that include the date, time and  link that will be used for the video call
+- Send a reminder the day before to ensure participants show up

 ## Part 2: Conduct Concept Tests

+During the live test, your participant will give feedback on your concepts.
+A few tips:
+- Ask some background questions to probe the participant's experience of the problem
-While carrying out the concept test, try not to ask closed questions so you don't influence participants' responses.
-Give participants enough time to respond but also make sure they don’t take too much time, remember you only have 30 mins.
+- As you ask questions, avoid asking closed questions that influence participant's responses
+- Give participants enough time to respond but also make sure they don’t take too much time, remember you only have 30 mins.

 ## Part 3: Write a research report

 After finishing your concept tests, you will write a research report summarizing your process and findings.
 The report should include:

- - A summary of the "HMW" problem statement that your team is working on
+ - The "HMW" problem statement and summary of hte problem
  - The roles each of your squad member held during each concept test
  - The number of people that participated in your concepts tests
  - The dates and times of your concept tests